This is a link for the PDF file "How to Run Yull.Exe".

 YULL.EXE (like in a batch file or as a job) you can use the options file to run

-The options are processed in the order in which they are encountered, except for the options file which is processed last.
+The options are processed in the order in which they are encountered.
+This includes the Options File.
 If you want to encrypt with a particular key, say, key=x:\mykeyfile but the options file has USEDEFAULTKEY as a line and your command line is (for the Console App only):

 yull @myoptions key=x:\mykeyfile